Bry10022/Gewtymol/README.md

 ## All Windows versions
 - Drag and drop (or copy and paste) the font file to the folder C:\Windows\Fonts

 If you want to temporarily install a font, just Double-click the font file and you can use it in your applications (Microsoft Word, Adobe Photoshop, etc.) while it is left open.
 To uninstall the font, close the Font Viewer.
-Please not that this may not be true depending on the version of Windows you have installed
+Please note that this may not be true depending on the version of Windows you have installed

 # Installing fonts on a Mac
 See https://support.apple.com/kb/HT2509 for information